Lazy Online Gradient Descent is Universal on Polytopes: Intrinsic Bounds on the Cost Vectors

 \section{Intrinsic Bounds on the Cost Vectors}

-The bound in Theorems \ref{worstcase} and \ref{T2} fall short in the following case: Suppose $\P \subset \RR^3$ is contained in the subspace $\RR^2 \times \{0\}$ and the cost vectors $a_n = (0,0,1)$ are perpendicular to the subspace.
-Then each cost vector is constant over the domain and the regret minimisation problem is trivial.
-However this is not reflected in the $O(L D\sqrt N)$ and $O(L^2 D^2 /\DD)$ bounds from the theorems since $L = \max \|a_n\| =1$ gives nontrivial bounds.
+The bounds in Theorems \ref{worstcase} and \ref{T2} fall short in the special case when the cost vectors are nonzero but are perpendicular to the affine hull of the domain.
+For example the simplex is contained in the subspace ${\{x \in \RR^d: x \cdot \1 = 1\}}$.
+Hence any minimisation problem on the simplex is trivial if all the cost vectors are multiples of $\1 = (1,1,\ldots, 1)$.
+However this triviality is not reflected in the theorems if the cost vectors are nonzero.

-The solution in this case is to replace each $a_n$ with the zero vector, and observe the regret and Subgradient actions are unchanged.
-Thus we can apply our theorems to the modified problem with $L=0$ to get the correct bound.